RealyUniqueName/Safety/README.md

 var s:String = a[1]; //Safety cannot check this
 trace(s); //null
 ```
+* Safe navigation operator `!.` does not provide code completion.
+* Haxe was not designed with null safety in mind, so it's always possible `null` will come to your code from 3rd-party code or even from std lib.
 * Nullable fields and properties are not considered null-safe even after checking against `null`.
 Use safety extensions instead:
 ```haxe
 using Safety;